opensovereigncloud/metal/README.md

 or pass it to the pod where compiled manager will be running.

 ### Build and install

-In order to build and deploy, execute following command set, where `localhost:5000` in `IMG` arguments is a URL to access registry
+In order to build and deploy, execute following command set, where `localhost:5000` in `IMG` arguments is a URL to access registry.
+Please note that during the build of the docker image, detected tests will be run.
+To use existing cluster for tests (for example it could be minikube cluster), you need to set environment variable:

+    export USE_EXISTING_CLUSTER=true

     # install crds.
 You also need to install k8s-inventory/inventory crds by yourself
     make install